DriganCarey/Sc2ZergBot/README.md

   b.
 Bot can defeat the very easy ai consistently (5 times in a row) ☑<br />
   c.
 Bot has defeated the easy ai ☑<br />
   d.
 Bot can defeat the easy ai consistently (5 times in a row) ☑<br />
   e.
-Bot has defeated the medium ai ✘<br />
+Bot has defeated the medium ai ☑<br />
   f.
 Bot can defeat the medium ai consistently (5 times in a row) ✘<br />
   g.
 Bot has defeated the hard ai ✘<br />
   h.
 Bot can defeat the hard ai consistently (5 times in a row) ✘<br />